Retirement is a time to put many worries behind you. Say goodbye to the rat race and hello to a life lived at your pace and on your schedule.

 Take advantage of senior discounts

-But those of us who have a slightly better grip on reality are only too happy to accept that our golden years have arrived — and with them, senior discounts.
-Once you reach the age of 50, you can sign up for AARP and reap the many benefits of membership.
+Once you reach the age of 50, you can sign up for AARP and reap the many benefits of membership in that organization.
 But don’t stop there.
 Many other price breaks are available.

 Do you have additional tips for cutting costs during retirement?
 Share them by commenting below or on our Facebook page.